What New Car Dealer Fees Should You Pay in 2023?

 Further Tips and Advice About Dealer Fees

-• State fees and how your vehicle purchase is taxed will vary depending on the region and state you live in.
+• State fees and how your vehicle purchase is taxed will vary depending on your region and state.

 • Don’t be caught off guard; always ask beforehand what fees are associated with buying a car in your local area.
 These charges can be anywhere from a few dollars to a few thousand dollars.